kblok/ttsync/README.md

 ```

 ## Configuration ##
-The options varible should have the needed data to set-up :
+The options variable should have the needed data in order to set-up TTSync:

 1. Trello API consumer
 2. Trac API consumer